 Greenery options can include rosemary, boxwood, evergreens, magnolia leaves, and more.

 Put your own gift wrap spin on your gifts with dried oranges, which seem to go perfectly with everything related to Christmas decor and crafts.
 They make a wrapped gift come alive instantly.

-If you haven’t tried drying orange slices before CLICK HERE for my blog post.
+If you haven’t tried drying orange slices before, be sure to read my blog post.

 Cinnamon sticks are another great item to add to a wrapped gift for more interest.
 Herbs such as rosemary, not only look pretty but smell amazing.

 How about adding small buttons with a glue gun?
 Colorful ribbons will give your holiday presents a perfect pop of color.
 Jingle bells are another jolly topper option.

 Think of how extra special your wrapped gift will look just by giving it your personal touch.